chdao/factorioservers/README.md

 This config is removed every time the server restarts.
 I'll probably move it around instead and keep it with the server so that if you change the settings for a single server, it's permanent.

 #TODO
-Make changes to single server config.ini permanent.
+Make changes to make each server config.ini permanent.